Don't ask, don't tell: Implementation of repeal

-On September 20, Air force officials announced that 22 Air Force Instructions were "updated as a result of the repeal of DADT".
+On September 20, Air Force officials announced that 22 Air Force Instructions were "updated as a result of the repeal of DADT".
 On September 30, 2011, the Department of Defense modified regulations to reflect the repeal by deleting "homosexual conduct" as a ground for administrative separation.

 Day of repeal and aftermath

 On the eve of repeal, US Air Force 1st Lt.
 Josh Seefried, one of the founders of OutServe, an organization of LGBT troops, revealed his identity after two years of hiding behind a pseudonym.
 Senior Airman Randy Phillips, after conducting a social media campaign seeking encouragement coming out and already out to his military co-workers, came out to his father on the evening of September 19.
-When the video of their conversation he posted on YouTube went viral, it made him, in one journalist's estimation, "the poster boy for the DADT repeal".
+His video of their conversation made him, in one journalist's estimation, "the poster boy for the DADT repeal".
 The moment the repeal took effect at midnight on September 19, US Navy Lt.
 Gary C. Ross married his same-sex partner of eleven and a half years, Dan Swezy, making them the first same-sex military couple to legally marry in the United States.
 Retired Rear Adm.
 Alan M. Steinman became the highest-ranking person to come out immediately following the end of DADT.
 HBO produced a World of Wonder documentary, The Strange History of Don't Ask, Don't Tell, and premiered it on September 20.
 Variety called it "an unapologetic piece of liberal advocacy" and "a testament to what formidable opponents ignorance and prejudice can be".
 Discharge proceedings on the grounds of homosexuality, some begun years earlier, came to an end.

 In the weeks that followed, a series of firsts attracted press attention to the impact of the repeal.
 The Marine Corps were the first branch of the armed services to recruit from the LGBTQ community.
 Reservist Jeremy Johnson became the first person discharged under DADT to re-enlist.
 Jase Daniels became the first to return to active duty, re-joining the Navy as a third class petty officer.
 On December 2, Air Force intelligence officer Ginger Wallace became the first open LGBT service member to have a same-sex partner participate in the "pinning-on" ceremony that marked her promotion to colonel.
 On December 23, after 80 days at sea, US Navy Petty Officer 2nd Class Marissa Gaeta won the right to the traditional "first kiss" upon returning to port and shared it with her same-sex partner.
 On January 20, 2012, U.S. service members deployed to Bagram, Afghanistan, produced a video in support of the It Gets Better Project, which aims to support LGBT at-risk youth.
 Widespread news coverage continued even months after the repeal date, when a photograph of Marine Sgt.
 Brandon Morgan kissing his partner at a February 22, 2012, homecoming celebration on Marine Corps Base Hawaii went viral.
 When asked for a comment, a spokesperson for the Marine Corps said: "It's your typical homecoming photo."